Rajsinghh2907/WanderLust/README.md

 Make sure the following are installed on your system before you proceed:

-Node.js (version 18 recommended)
+- Node.js (version 18 recommended)
-MongoDB
+- MongoDB
-Nodemon (globally installed)
+- Nodemon (installed globally)

 ## Installation Steps